Figma-style sizing + CSS Grid

 Drop-in components

-ScrollView, ListView, GridView, Carousel, Dropdown, ProgressBar — all pooled, virtualized, and aware of the layout engine.
+ScrollView, ListView, GridView, Carousel, Dropdown, ProgressBar.
+All pooled, virtualized, and aware of the layout engine.

 The AutoUI builder constructs UI hierarchies in code without manual GameObject setup: